ozanMSFT/pytorch-wiki/Developer-FAQ.md

 Note that while the numerics of out= are that the operation is performed and then its results are "safe" copied, behind the scenes operations may reuse the storage of out= tensors and fuse the copy for efficiency.
 Many operations, like add, perform these optimizations.

+### Reshaping operations and returning self, a view, or a tensor with its own storage

+Reshaping operations in PyTorch manipulate a tensor's shape without modifying its elements.
+Examples of these operations are `contiguous()`, `reshape()`, and `flatten()`.
+These operations have different options for what to return:

+- if the operation is a nullop, then the input can be returned, a view of the input can be returned, or a copy of the input can be returned
+- if the operation produces a shape that can be a view of the input, a view of the input or a copy of the input can be returned
+- if the operation produces a shape that cannot be a view of the input, a copy of the input must be returned

+PyTorch aggressively prefers returning self when possible, then a view, then making a copy of the input data.
+This can be confusing, since operations like `reshape()` can sometimes produce a view and sometimes produce a tensor that doesn't share storage with its input, and these results have different write semantics.
+PyTorch has decided, however, to bias towards performance and memory use in these cases.
+Programs performing inplace operations must be mindful of this behavior.

 ## Warnings

 ### When should I TORCH_WARN vs. TORCH_WARN_ONCE?